 El Pye was otherwise engaged so I met a university friend who works with infectious diseases and was seeking relationship advice (the two things are unrelated), which I am ill-placed to give, but I made a spirited attempt nonetheless.

 It started well.
 I had a pork and pistachio pate that was rustic and homely enough to have come from the fictitious Somerset inn described above.
 She had the scallop ceviche served with a little ball of lime ice.
 It was simple and delicious, fancy without showing off.

 For my main, the veal chop, which was as sweet and tender as a veal chop should be, albeit somewhat impinged upon by a dollop of lemon puree that infused the whole plate with a mild but lingering bitterness.

 The halibut opposite was so small you could have glued it onto an envelope and posted it, which would probably be interpreted as some kind of fish-based protest against the privatisation of the postal service.
 It’s a shame, because what was there was excellent.
 For £24, though, I’d have wanted a second piece – the accompanying pan of squid ink risotto and calamari wasn’t enough to compensate.

 I didn’t go to the nightclub afterwards.
-Who the hell goes clubbing after a three course meal?
-Seriously, point them out – I want to look into their eyes to check if they have a soul.
-I bet they don’t.
-Whoever they are, they will probably love Berners Tavern – it’s essentially fine dining for people who want to chug pink cocktails and throw outrageous shapes.
-And there is nothing wrong with that.
+Who wants to go clubbing after a three course meal?
+Seriously, point them out – I want to look into their eyes.
+Whoever they are, they will probably love Berners Tavern – it’s fine dining for people who want to chug pink cocktails and throw outrageous shapes.
+And there’s nothing wrong with that.
 Really, there’s not.
 Listen, if it’s good enough for Winkleman…